jhellingman/tei2html/Wiki/PageBreaks.md

     * **common entry** 12, 23-25, 45.

-    which is not really supported by most current index generating tools, and is pretty hard to do as well. (`tei2html` does this when refering to pre-existing page-numbers, but this is not very useful for paged output.)
+    which is not really supported by most current index generating tools, and is pretty hard to do as well. (`tei2html` does this when referring to pre-existing page-numbers, but this is not very useful for paged output.)